 "Mathematics in Sciences, Engineering, and Economics"

-This time we have an additional call aiming to support funding of workshops.
+This time we have an additional call to the MathSEE Seed funds, aiming to support funding of workshops, outreach projects as well as funding for courses and research stays.
 Members may choose to apply for one call or the other based on their current research requirements.
-The calls will be open untill 17.02.2020 and are aimed for the funding period until December 2020.
+The calls will be open untill 28.08.2020 and for the funding period until June 2021.More information

 During the MathSEE Modeling Week, students develop solutions to current interdisciplinary mathematical research questions posed by members of MathSEE.